XUSDStable/xusd/README.md

       * Gathered to contract `XUSDFeePool`
       * Fees will be used to buyback XUS or distributed to XUS holders
   * <b>XUS Staking Rewards</b>
-      * 10 million total supply
+      * ~~10 million~~ 500k total supply
       * Reward rate half every month, first month reward: min.
-2 million, max.
-6 million
+100k, max.
+300k
       * Collateral ratio(CR) boost
           * No boost when global CR is 100%
           * 3x boost when global CR is 0%